South Africa anti-poaching & bushcraft course (10 days)

-A 50% deposit is required to secure your spot on the course.
+A 50% deposit of $700 is required to secure your spot on the course.
 The remainder must be paid in full no less than 60 days prior to course start date.

 It is highly recommended to book your flight within 60 days prior to course start date, or book a refundable/changeable flight.
 We choose to run these courses in low season therefore flights are usually cheaper.

 If we have not had a minimum of 4 bookings by 60 days prior to course start date, and therefore cannot run the course, we will notify all persons with reservations and you will have the choice of being provided a full refund or a credit toward the same course at a future date.